zhangrengang/SubPhaser/README.md

 ### Introduction ###
 For many allopolyploid species, their diploid progenitors are unknown or extinct, making it impossible to unravel their subgenomes.
-Here, we develop `SubPhaser` to partition and phase subgenomes, by using repetitive kmers as the "differential signatures".
+Here, we develop `SubPhaser` to phase subgenomes, by using repetitive kmers as the "differential signatures", assuming that repetitive sequences (mainly transposable elements) were expanded across chromosomes in the progenitors' independently evolving period.
 The tool also identifies genome-wide subgenome-specific regions and long terminal repeat retrotransposons (LTR-RTs), which will provide insights into the evolutionary history of allopolyploidization.

 For details of methods and benchmarking results of SubPhaser, please see [the paper in *New Phytologist*](https://doi.org/10.1111/nph.18173) and its [Supplementary Material](https://nph.onlinelibrary.wiley.com/action/downloadSupplement?doi=10.1111%2Fnph.18173&file=nph18173-sup-0001-SupInfo.pdf)